Serving

 Worldwide

-Fish is often steamed in Asia because ovens were almost unknown there until recently and are still rare in traditional homes.
+Steamed Fish with Sauce on Platter Fish is often steamed in Asia because ovens were almost unknown there until recently, and are still rare in traditional homes.
 Steaming is also very quick and uses much less energy than baking or broiling and is much lower in calories than frying, grilling or broiling.
 Very useful if you don't want to heat up the oven.

 Fossil